-2.4 Disqualification Factors
+2.7 Disqualification Factors

-Following the opening of applications, a preliminary review of all proposals will be conducted by the Issuing Officer or a designee to review each proposal's submission for completeness and verify that all eligibility criteria have been met.
-Proposals that do not meet basic participation standards will be disqualified, specifically:
+Following the opening of bids, a preliminary review of all proposals will be conducted by the Issuing Officer or a designee to review each proposal's submission for completeness and verify that all eligibility criteria have been met.
+Additionally, during the proposal evaluation process, evaluators will also be reviewing eligibility criteria and confirming that they have been met.
+During the course of either of these review processes, proposals that do not meet basic participation standards will be disqualified, specifically:

-- Proposals from applicants that do not meet the eligibility criteria as outlined in 2.5; or - Proposals that do not comply with bid submission and/or required format instructions as specified in 2.9 or

-Proposals from eligible not-for-profit applicants who have not completed Vendor Prequalification, as described in 2.7, by the proposal due date indicated in 2.2.
+- Proposals from applicants that do not meet the eligibility criteria as outlined in 2.4; or - Proposals that do not comply with bid submission and/or required format instructions as specified in 2.9 or - Proposals from eligible not-for-profit applicants who have not completed Vendor Prequalification, as described in 2.9, by the proposal due date and time noted in section 2.2 Key Events/Timeline.

-2.7 SFS Prequalification Requirement
+2.8 SFS Pregualification Requirement